 Maggots: Larva, larva, larva, larva...
 [Roddy tosses the maggots away]

-Roddy: That explains why it all went to one side when I put salt in it.
+Roddy: Well, that explains why it all went to one side when I put salt in it.

 - The Fly (1986) has a notorious nightmare sequence where the female lead is in hospital, seemingly having a miscarriage, but instead she gives birth to a writhing, blood-soaked maggot the length of a man's arm.